 System UWP apps will be present in your customized Start menu– they cannot be deprovisioned.

-This page allows you to create a tile layout for the Start menu
+This page allows you to create an optional tile layout for the Start menu.

 Applications selected previously are displayed in the Start Menu Application List on the left.
 Add the required applications to the tile layout in the Start Menu Tile Groups panel on the right.